OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

 # Arras Client API

-Applications can use the Arras Client API to integrate interactive Moonray rendering.
-The client API itself is not specific to Moonray : Moonray clients need to use the additional libraries in mcrt_messages and mcrt_dataio for the Moonray specific parts.
-The client code does not link directly to the main Moonray renderer libraries, or to the Moonray Arras computations in mcrt_computation : these are loaded automatically by the Arras system.
+Applications can use the Arras Client API to integrate interactive MoonRay rendering.
+The client API itself is not specific to MoonRay : MoonRay clients need to use the additional libraries in mcrt_messages and mcrt_dataio for the MoonRay specific parts.
+The client code does not link directly to the main MoonRay renderer libraries, or to the MoonRay Arras computations in mcrt_computation : these are loaded automatically by the Arras system.

-Generally a client will need to link to the scene_rdl2 library, in order to generate scene descriptions in Moonray's native RDLB format.
-The Moonray computations do not support RDLA format, for performance reasons, although it would not be difficult to add this.
+Generally a client will need to link to the scene_rdl2 library, in order to generate scene descriptions in MoonRay's native RDLB format.
+The MoonRay computations do not support RDLA format, for performance reasons, although it would not be difficult to add this.
 The client also needs to be able to load the "proxy" libraries for the scene objects it uses.
 These proxies contain the attribute descriptions for the objects without the actual rendering code. scene_rdl2 will use the proxies to validate the scene description, and so many possible errors will be detected in the client before transmission to the renderer.

 ## Example Client